samblenny/ble-keeb-totp-token/README.md

 to format the EEPROM.
 After that, you can add, erase, or copy accounts as you like.
 There are 4 available slots (one for each key of a 4-key NeoKey keypad).

-This is an example of how it might look to use the menu:
+This is an example of how it looks to use the menu and provision two demo accounts (I used a USB 2D barcode reader to type the otpauth URIs):

 ```
 >>> import util